SMGH is hiring nurses and other health care workers! We will only accept online applications through our careers page. Click here to apply.

 St. Mary’s has strong infection prevention and control protocols at all times.
-Currently we are closely monitoring COVID-19 (novel coronavirus) and are prepared to respond.
+We continue to take all necessary steps to respond to the COVID-19 (novel coronavirus) pandemic.

-If you are experiencing any symptoms listed below, and have travelled outside of Canada, please notify Waterloo Region Public Health for instructions before coming to the hospital.
+If you are experiencing any symptoms listed below, please notify Waterloo Region Public Health for instructions before coming to the hospital.
 That number is 519-575-4400.

 What is COVID-19 (coronavirus)?